 - The Abhorsen Series by Garth Nix

-Beyond this there is little more I can offer save one final recommendation: read the Sanderson’s First Law article, written by the acknowledged Master of Magic Systems, acclaimed Fantasy author Brandon Sanderson.
+Beyond this there is little more I can offer save the earnest recommendation that one read the justly acclaimed Fantasy author Brandon Sanderson’s First, Second, and Third Law of Magic, for Sanderson is the genre's acknowledged Master of Magic Systems.

 Advice to Young Magicians

 Hence just as Tarma has some practical advice on adventuring, so too does the White Winds sorceress Lady Kethryvaris (called Kethry, Keth, and Greeneyes) of House Pheregrul wish to give some Advice to Young Magicians.